Known as the "Balcony of the Amalfi Coast"

 The grounds of the villa are as famous as the building itself.

-The magnificent cliff-edge terrace, perched directly above the sea, is the venue for the Ravello music festival known as the Wagner Festival'''.
+The magnificent cliff-edge terrace offers unforgettable sea views and is the venue for the Ravello music festival known as the Wagner Festival'''.

 Wagner stayed in Villa Rufolo in 1880, whilst composing his Parsifal, and was so enamored by the place that he declared "the magic garden of Klingsor has been found".